rjwittams/druid_table/README.md

 * Virtualized rows and columns, ie data does not have to reside in memory and there is nothing stored per row/column/cell (if fixed sizes are used).
 * Custom cell and header rendering
-* Columnns can be static or data derived
+* Columns can be static or data derived
 * Selections (single cell + row & column) with keyboard control
 * Sorting (multi column, asc/desc) - up front specified right now.
 Interactive by double clicking in column headers (CTRL for multi select).
 * Trait based design for customisation (and possible monomorphisation benefits) :